Jossyboydgenius/Arc_Funmi/README.md

-# Arc Funmi - Where Built World Shares Ideas
+# Arcfunmi - Where Built World Shares Ideas

-Arc Funmi is a modern social website built for architects, engineers, and construction professionals to share knowledge, read blogs, and engage with the built world community.
+Arcfunmi is a modern social website built for architects, engineers, and construction professionals to share knowledge, read blogs, and engage with the built world community.

 ## 🌟 Features